TolsonA/Group_3/README.md

 **Acknowledgements**

-o	       [Kaggle](https://www.kaggle.com) for providing the dataset. – o	       The World Bank for compiling the Health Nutrition and Population Statistics. o	       Contributors and collaborators who helped in the development of this project.
+o	       [Kaggle](https://www.kaggle.com) for providing the dataset o	       The World Bank for compiling the Health Nutrition and Population Statistics o	       Contributors and collaborators who helped in the development of this project

 •	Conclusion?